List of foreign electoral interventions: 2019 election (by China)

 In late 2019, media outlets around the world have reported on alleged efforts by the People's Republic of China to infiltrate the Parliament of Australia by recruiting a spy to run in a constituency during the 2019 Australian federal election.

 2022 election (by China)

 In February 2022, the Australian Security Intelligence Organisation revealed a failed attempt by the Chinese government to use a proxy to finance federal Labor candidates in New South Wales.

+2025 election (by Russia and China)

+Australia’s 2025 federal election was subject to significant foreign-interference activity attributed to Russia and China.
+The campaigns involved coordinated online disinformation — including efforts to “poison” AI chatbots with propaganda via a pro-Russian network, foreign espionage, unlawful intelligence-gathering, and misuse of diaspora community surveillance.
+Authorities disrupted dozens of espionage and interference operations in the years preceding the election, and in 2025 publicly charged at least one individual linked to China under foreign-interference laws.
+While there is no public evidence that the vote count was altered, the case illustrates a modern hybrid interference approach: using cyber-espionage, disinformation, AI manipulation and clandestine influence operations.

 Austria

+1938 referendum (by Nazi Germany)

+Ballot for the 1938 referendum with a larger circle for the "Yes" option.

+The referendum took place after the Anschluss.
+A referendum proposed by the Austrian government if there should be a "Free, German, Independent and Social, Christian and United Austria" was cancelled due to German pressure.
+The referendum was held under massive pressure, rigging and exclusion of voters (like Jews).
+Nevertheless, the majority would have probably supported the annexation as many Austrians who were not Nazis supported the unification.

 1949 election (by Soviet Union)

 The Soviet part of the Allied Commission for Austria (SČSKA) supported the legalization of the Federation of Independents and the Democratic Union hoping to weaken the Austrian People's Party (ÖVP) and they forced the Communist Party of Austria (KPÖ) to form a coalition with the Left Socialists.

 1953 election (by Soviet Union)

 The SČSKA supported the campaign of the Austrian People's Opposition, a coalition consisting of the KPÖ, Left Socialists (meant to replace the Socialist Party of Austria) and the Democratic Union (meant to replace the ÖVP).